Foxes beat Hants to win cup in last-ball thriller

 Hampshire looked likely to get there, especially after half-centuries from Tom Prest (51) and Liam Dawson (57).

-But, with eight needed off the last over, Dawson holed out - and they fell short to lose by two runs.
+But, with eight needed off the last over, Dawson holed out - and they fell short to lose a classic by two runs.

-Although 19-year-old Josh Hull was a hero at the end, limiting Hampshire to just five off the last over, the star of the show was another home-grown product Swindells.
+Although 19-year-old Josh Hull was a hero at the end, limiting Hampshire to just five off the last over, the star of the show was another home-grown Leicestershire product Swindells.

 He became the first Leicestershire player to score a century in a limited-overs final since Roger Tolchard at Lord's in 1972.